-The Commission has previously issued Turnpike Revenue Bonds and Notes under the terms of the Senior Indenture that have an equal claim to the Trust Estate with the 2020B Bonds.
-As of the date of this Official Statement, \$5,844,595,000 in aggregate principal amount of Turnpike Revenue Bonds are Outstanding under the Senior Indenture.
-The principal amount outstanding under the Senior Indenture on the date of this Official Statement includes (i) certain notes evidencing and securing \$383,500,000 in loans (issued in eight tranches) through the Immigrant Investor Program (known as the EB-5 visa program) administered by U.S. Citizenship and Immigration Services (the "EB-5 Loans"), the proceeds of which are being used to fund a portion of the I-95 Interchange project and certain projects in the Commission's current or any prior ten year capital plan (see APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - CERTAIN FINANCIAL INFORMATION" for additional information on the EB-5 Loans); and (ii) \$939,790,000 aggregate principal amount of variable rate obligations.
-Upon the issuance of the 2020B Bonds, \$6,086,220,000 in aggregate principal amount of Turnpike Revenue Bonds will be Outstanding under the Senior Indenture.
+The Commission has previously issued Turnpike Revenue Bonds and Notes under the terms of the Senior Indenture that have an equal claim to the Trust Estate with the 2021A Bonds.
+As of the date of this Official Statement, \$6,021,170,000 in aggregate principal amount of Turnpike Revenue Bonds are Outstanding under the Senior Indenture.
+The principal amount outstanding under the Senior Indenture on the date of this Official Statement includes: (i) \$150,000,000 principal amount on the Line of Credit (the proceeds of which were used to pay the Commission's outstanding Turnpike Promissory Notes (2016-EB-5) that matured March 17, 2021); (ii) certain notes evidencing and securing \$233,500,000 in EB-5 Loans, the proceeds of which are being used to fund a portion of the I-95 Interchange project and certain projects in the Commission's current or any prior ten year capital plan (see APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - CERTAIN FINANCIAL INFORMATION" for additional information on the EB-5 Loans); and (iii) \$939,790,000 aggregate principal amount of variable rate obligations.
+Upon the issuance of the 2021A Bonds, \$6,071,170,000 in aggregate principal amount of Turnpike Revenue Bonds will be Outstanding under the Senior Indenture.

 Other obligations issued and Outstanding under the Senior Indenture include the Commission's obligations under various interest rate swap agreements having a total current notional amount of \$786,150,000.
 Under the terms of the Senior Indenture, regularly scheduled amounts payable under Parity Swap Agreements, and in certain cases termination payments, are secured on a parity with the Bonds by the Trust Estate.
-See APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION -

-CERTAIN FINANCIAL INFORMATION - Financial Policies and Guidelines" and APPENDIX C - "SUMMARY OF CERTAIN PROVISIONS OF THE SENIOR INDENTURE."
+See APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - CERTAIN OTHER INFORMATION - Financial Policies and Guidelines" and APPENDIX C - "SUMMARY OF CERTAIN PROVISIONS OF THE SENIOR INDENTURE."